close

 • Default: false

-Enable the overview page feature in the document page.
-If set to true, it means the current page is an Overview Page.
+Enables the overview page feature for the current doc page.
+When set to true, the current page becomes an Overview Page.
 For example:

 ---